natalia-bay/Vanilla-js-weather-app/README.md

 * Gets the current location weather with one click of a button
 * Displays local time for the selected location
 * Mobile, tablet, and desktop responsive
+* Displays a different background depending on the time of the day in the searched location